Course overview

 Career outcomes

 As a graduate, you will have the skills, knowledge and industry connections to build a varied and sustainable career as a data analyst, data scientist, business strategist, data engineer, data architect, data visualisation specialist, information analyst or reporting analyst in the public and private sectors.
-Depending on what industry or sector you choose to find employment, you could be optimising digital marketing campaigns, developing new and innovative products and services, predicting customer sales patterns, or increasing productivity in areas such as sales or supply chain management.
+Depending on your chosen industry or sector, you could be optimising digital marketing campaigns, developing new and innovative products and services, predicting customer sales patterns, or increasing productivity in areas such as sales or supply chain management.

-Graduates from the Bachelor of Data Science (Honours) are highly sought after by employers for their investigative, exploratory and lateral thinking approach to complex data challenges.
+Graduates from the Bachelor of Data Science (Honours) are highly sought after by employers for their investigative, exploratory and lateral-thinking approach to complex data challenges.
 By undertaking a focused research project in your final year of study, you will acquire advanced technical expertise in your chosen specialisation.
-Plus you will have the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of data science.
+Plus, you will have the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of data science.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.